Skip to main content

 • Screens wider than the breakpoint use the desktop layout.

-In Knak, you can set both a Width and a Breakpoint.
-They serve different purposes:
+In Knak, you can configure both a Width and a Breakpoint.
+Each setting controls a different part of your design.

-• Width is the maximum width of your email or page.
+The maximum width of your email or landing page.

 Admin side of the platform with setting section displaying different breakpoints for emails and landing pages